Looking for the ultimate challenge for your skiers?

 Supreme doorstep skiing!

-Spectacularly set beneath the high peaks of the stunning Brenta Dolomites, Madonna di Campiglio is one of Europe’s most fashionable ski resorts offering excellent value for money with its scenic, wooded and easily navigable slopes, all served by a state-of-the art lift system.
+Spectacularly set beneath the high peaks of the stunning Brenta Dolomites, the Val di Sole is one of Europe’s most fashionable ski areas offering excellent value for money with its scenic, wooded and easily navigable slopes, all served by a state-of-the art lift system.

 • Doorstep skiing